 Mr. Cummings’ address, stenographically reported, has been printed in full by the Government Printing Office.
 Omissions from the present report are marked by dots.
 He also closed the argument in all of the cases.

 The U.S. Reports volume makes clear that the “arguments” were simply extracted from the briefs, whereas the “oral argument” was more like a conventional transcript – except that it was edited, which severely compromises it as a record.
 Fortunately, a transcript “printed in full” presumably exists somewhere, and we can hope that someday all such “stenographically reported” documents will become available online.

-All oral arguments in the U.S. Supreme Court cases from the 1955 Term onward were recorded by the Court on reel-to-reel tape, which The Oyez Project finished digitizing and transcribing several years ago, so with only a few exceptions (i.e., where the recording was lost, damaged, or incomplete), “unofficial” transcripts can be obtained from their website for all cases argued since October 1955.
+All oral arguments in the U.S. Supreme Court cases from October 1955 onward were recorded by the Court on reel-to-reel tape and subsequently deposited at the National Archives, which The Oyez Project finished digitizing and transcribing several years ago, so with only a few exceptions (i.e., where the recording was lost, damaged, or incomplete), unofficial transcripts can be obtained from their website for all such cases.

 Advantages of the Oyez transcripts include: synchronization with the audio, live playback, searching and clipping functionality, and identification of previously unidentified Justices.
 So, while the Oyez transcripts must be considered “unofficial,” they are actually easier to use and verify than even the Court’s own transcripts.